manan5657/uipack-manan/README.md

 ## 🎨 Button Variants

-We offer 5 eye-catching button variants that you can easily use with a single prop!
+My package offer 6 eye-catching button variants that you can easily use with a single prop!

 - default
 - uplift